Top 10 Programming Languages To Learn (And Earn) in 2019 - And Why?

 Who uses Python?

 It has been used in countless areas, In fact, the creator of the language, Guido Van Rossum, previously worked at Google and currently works at Dropbox: two companies that regularly seek Python specialists and are encouraging its usage.
 It’s also an emerging go-to language for AI.
+Are you interested in job offers for Python Developers?
+Check what open positions are waiting for you at Rockwell Automation!

 In the last couple of years, there have been a number of languages and frameworks developed specifically for mobile platforms.
 Swift is one of the most popular of these.
 Created in 2014, it’s now one of the most popular languages, both by developers and companies looking to cater to the iOS market.
 App studios such as KeepSafe and Solstice are hiring more and more Swift coders to keep their latest apps as competitive and modern as possible.
 We believe it will grow in popularity as many are moving away from older languages, such as Objective-C, which is too inefficient for creating powerful iOS apps that make the most of the platform.
 Programmers want something that’s more agile and streamlined.
 Aside from iOS devices, it also works with Linux, which is an added bonus.